UniversalDependencies/UD_Latvian-LVTB/README.md

 2018-04-15 v2.2
   * Repository renamed from UD_Latvian to UD_Latvian-LVTB.
   * Fixed tokenization for text errors.
-  * Added notifications MISC field for corrected textual errors.
+  * Added notifications in the MISC field for corrected text errors.
-  * Better enhanced dependencies.
+  * Improved enhanced dependencies.
   * Added more data.

 2017-11-15 v2.1